usdot-fhwa-stol/carma-cloud/README.md

-# CARMAcloud
+# CARMA Cloud

 ## Documentation
-CARMAcloud provides some of the infrastructure components for CARMA.
+CARMA Cloud provides some of the infrastructure components for CARMA.
 It enables users to define geofences, rules of practice, replay storms to test weather-related rules of practice, as well as monitor CARMA-enabled vehicles and the messages and controls exchanged with them.

 ## Deployment